CompactFlash: Reliability

 Original PC Card memory cards used an internal battery to maintain data when power was removed.
 The rated life of the battery was the only reliability issue.
 CompactFlash cards that use flash memory, like other flash-memory devices, are rated for a limited number of erase/write cycles for any "block."
-While NOR flash has higher endurance, ranging from 10,000 to 1,000,000, they haven't been adapted for memory card usage.
+While NOR flash has higher endurance, ranging from 10,000 to 1,000,000, they have not been adapted for memory card usage.
 Most mass storage usage flash are NAND based.
 As of 2015 NAND flash were being scaled down to 16 nm.
 They are usually rated for 500 to 3,000 write/erase cycles per block before hard failure.
 This is less reliable than magnetic media.
 Car PC Hacks suggests disabling the Windows swap file and using its Enhanced Write Filter (EWF) to eliminate unnecessary writes to flash memory.
 Additionally, when formatting a flash-memory drive, the Quick Format method should be used, to write as little as possible to the device.

 Most CompactFlash flash-memory devices limit wear on blocks by varying the physical location to which a block is written.
 This process is called wear leveling.
 When using CompactFlash in ATA mode to take the place of the hard disk drive, wear leveling becomes critical because low-numbered blocks contain tables whose contents change frequently.
 Current CompactFlash cards spread the wear-leveling across the entire drive.
 The more advanced CompactFlash cards will move data that rarely changes to ensure all blocks wear evenly.

 NAND flash memory is prone to frequent soft read errors.
-The CompactFlash card includes error checking and correcting (ECC) that detects the error and re-reads the block.
+The CompactFlash card includes error checking and correction (ECC) that detects the error and re-reads the block.
 The process is transparent to the user, although it may slow data access.

-As a flash memory device is solid-state, it is less affected by shock than a spinning disk.
+As a flash memory device is solid-state, it is less affected by physical shock than a spinning disk.

 The possibility for electrical damage from upside-down insertion is prevented by asymmetrical side slots, assuming that the host device uses a suitable connector.